Nyishi people: Distributions

 They are spread across eight districts of Arunachal Pradesh: Kra Daadi, Kurung Kumey, East Kameng, West Kameng, Papum Pare, Keyi Panyor, parts of Lower Subansiri, Kamle, and Pakke Kessang district and some parts of Upper subansiri District.
 The Kurung Kumey and Kra Daadi districts have the largest concentration of Nyishi population.
 The Nyishis also live in the Sonitpur and North Lakhimpur districts of Assam.

 Religion

 A festival of the Nyishi tribe of Arunachal Pradesh, India.

 Nyokum, Boori-Boot, and Longte are the festivals celebrated by the Nyishi people, which commemorates their ancestors.

 As per the Donyi Polo, the Nyishi believes that everything in nature has owner (spirit or uyu, wiyu).
 The priest (Nyubh) acts as the translator/mediator/negotiator between the human and the spirit and performs rituals and animals sacrifices to please the spirits.
 The spirits may be benevolent or malevolent.

 Christian missionaries began operating in Arunachal Pradesh in the 1950s; however, many of their proselytising activities were limited by the government until the 1970s.
 According to a 2011 survey, many of the Nyishi people have become Christian (31%), followed by Hinduism (29%), with many of the remaining still following the ancient indigenous Donyi-Polo.

+Recently tiny amount of Nyishi become Muslim; and wanted to create an organisation which safeguard the interest of tribal Muslims in Arunachal but it is self dissolved due to pressure by local organisations, those claim that "organisation is created to safeguard Bangladesh is in Arunachal from natives".
+After this reaction, the leading person of tribal Muslims decided to dissolve it because it may cause disruption in social harmony.